Orvieto: Etruscan era

 The ancient city (urbs vetus in Latin, whence "Orvieto"), populated since Etruscan times, has usually been associated with Etruscan Velzna, but some modern scholars differ.
 Orvieto was certainly a major centre of Etruscan civilization; the archaeological museum (Museo Claudio Faina e Museo Civico) houses some of the Etruscan artifacts that have been recovered in the immediate area.
 A tomb in the Orvieto Cannicella necropolis bears the inscription mi aviles katacinas, "I am of Avile Katacina"; the tomb's occupant thus bore an Etruscan-Latin first name, Aulus, and a family name that is believed to be of Celtic origin (derived from "Catacos").
 This interesting artifact might show the complexity of ethnic relations in ancient Italy, and how such relations could be peaceful.

-Also in the area is the Golini Tomb, which was constructed in the fourth century BCE.
+Also in the area is the Golini Tomb, which was constructed in the fourth century BC.
 Its wall paintings depict a funeral banquet, giving some insight into the real-life gatherings held after the deaths of aristocratic Etruscans.
 The pictures include scenes of servants preparing for the feast in various ways.

-Roman and post-Roman eras
+Roman and post-Roman antiquity

 Orvieto was annexed by Rome in the third century BC.
 Because of its site on a high, steep bluff of tuff, a volcanic rock, the city was virtually impregnable.
 After the collapse of the Roman Empire its defensible site gained new importance: the episcopal seat was transferred from Bolsena, and the city was held by Goths and by Lombards before its self-governing commune was established in the tenth century, in which consuls governed under a feudal oath of fealty to the bishop.
 Orvieto's relationship to the papacy has been a close one; in the tenth century Pope Benedict VII visited the city of Orvieto with his nephew, Filippo Alberici, who later settled there and became Consul of the city-state in 1016.
 By the thirteenth century, three papal palaces had been built.